Transitions: Adjusting To Student Life

 You may feel all alone.
 Nonetheless, it’s important to reach out for help; you’ll find helpful people you can connect with and they can guide you.

-Counselling is a safe and confidential way to find help, build strategies to foster social connections, strengthen language skills, help build strong support systems around you, improve one’s coping skills and maintain a healthy, balanced lifestyle of study and leisure.
+Counselling is a safe and confidential way to find help, build strategies to foster social connections, strengthen learning skills, help build strong support systems around you, improve one’s coping skills and maintain a healthy, balanced lifestyle of study and leisure.

 premila markan